 NURSING JOBS OUTLOOK IN SOUTH DAKOTA

-What is the South Dakota Nursing Jobs Outlook?
+What is the SD Nursing Jobs Outlook?
 Job opportunities for nurses in South Dakota, in most employment settings, are expected to be excellent.
 Registered Nurses are anticipated to create the second most number of jobs in the state.
 It is expected that some employers will have difficulty attracting and keeping enough nurses.

 - 39.1% – hospitals